 Everyone knows baklava, that pastry which layers crispy phyllo dough with a sweet, nutty filling.
 But most of us know only the traditional variety: rectangular pastries filled with a mixture of almonds and walnuts.
 Unsurprisingly, since the sweet dates back to at least the 15th century, there are many more varieties than that.

-Entries tagged with 'snapshots from istanbul'
+'snapshots from istanbul' on Serious Eats

 What I generally do when visiting a new food city is ask local food writers where the must-eat spots are; or, if I'm really lucky, have one show me around.
 So if I'd headed to Turkey, I'd probably have asked the folks at Istanbul Eats to give me a little tour.
 But they're about three steps ahead of me, as they're already in the business of leading small groups to eating destinations: Istanbul Eats Walks.
 And the day I spent on one of their tours was easily the best eating day I had in Istanbul.